DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

   - To find out where SPSS is storing this Journal File, click Edit > Options.
 Click File Locations and you will see the pathname for the Journal File in the Session Journal area.
 You can also change the location where this file is stored.

-# Appendix B Project Level or Study Level Metadata
+# Appendix C Project Level or Study Level Metadata

 A list of elements is recommended to document project level or study level metadata in the README file and/or the metadata record in the digital repository (if available and needed).
 This list is compiled based on research data characteristics and several metadata standards including DC and DDI.